MrLokesh161/NATS-Trading-Microservices/README.md

 Endpoints:

-- `POST /order`: Accepts order requests and publishes them to NATS.
+- `POST /order`: Accepts order requests, which are then published to NATS.

-### Order Service
+#### Order Service

-The Order Service publishes order creation events to NATS.
+The Order Service listens for order creation events, processes them, and publishes order completion events to NATS.

 To run the Order Service: